-C&M works directly with clients to determine printing needs, and specifically, as to whether the in-house print center or an external print vendor will be a more efficient or fiscally responsible solution.
-All external printing is managed by C&M to ensure adherence of brand and stylequide parameters; therefore. all University print jobs should be reviewed with C&M prior to contacting or contracting with an external printing source.
+C&M works directly with clients to determine printing needs.
+All external printing is managed by C&M to ensure adherence of brand and styleguide parameters; therefore, all University print jobs should be reviewed with C&M prior to contacting or contracting with an external printing source.
 In the event a project must be completed with an external printing vendor, C&M will secure outside bids and work with both the client and vendor to ensure a project's accurate, timely completion.